-Pain management does offer some other ways of treating chronic pain without the use of or in addition to the use of drugs
+Pain management does offer some other ways of treating chronic pain without the use of or in addition to the use of narcotics

 Guided imagery has been scientifically proven to reduce pain levels.
 You simply identify a calm peaceful place and use the imagination to transport the body to this place with practice will alleviate the severity of chronic pain.
 The pain impulses are reduced when you use guided imagery to build new pathways in the brain.

 There are nutritional and herbal remedies that are very effective.
 Pain causing inflammation and insomnia is often diet related, and the following diet changes should give you relief.

 - Omega -3 fatty acids, found in fish and flax seed can reduce inflammation.

 - Ginger can inhibit pain causing molecules.